Shamil-Xero/Attendance-Tracker/README.md

 3. Your data is automatically saved locally in your browser

 ### Recording Attendance
-1. **Click on any date** in the calendar to cycle through attendance states:
+1. **Click on any date** in the calendar to cycle through attendance states in the following order:
+   1. No attendance (default, unmarked)
-   - First click: Full Present (7 classes)
+   2. Full Present (7 classes) - Green
-   - Second click: Forenoon Present (4 classes)
+   3. Forenoon Present (4 classes) - Orange
-   - Third click: Afternoon Present (3 classes)
+   4. Afternoon Present (3 classes) - Blue
-   - Fourth click: Absent (0 classes)
+   5. Absent (0 classes) - Red
-   - Fifth click: Back to no attendance (default)
+   6. Back to No attendance (cycle repeats)

 2. **Navigate between months** using:
    - Left/Right arrow buttons